jackie-d/bovenste-verdieping/readme.md

 This demo contains a web-app with an architecture on separation of concerns and clean code.

-The connected data source is provided by a third part API service.
+The connected data source is provided by a third part API service and on sample data as fall-back.

 ## Access the online web-app